Impact of Heterogeneous Urban Morphology on Distributions of Typhoon-Induced Rainfall

 PDF

-• Studying the impact of heterogeneous urban surfaces on typhoon precipitation is important for refined disaster forecasting.
-In this paper, a heavy rainfall induced by Typhoon Lekima (2019) in Shanghai, China was simulated by using the Weather Research and Forecasting (WRF) model.
-The simulation incorporated the Local Climate Zone (LCZ) land use data that match with complex urban morphological parameters, and the results were compared to those from a control case based on the MODIS (Moderate-resolution Imaging Spectroradiometer) land use data with simple urban morphology.
-Significant improvements in simulating the spatial distribution of rainfall are found after the heterogeneity of urban morphology was incorporated.
-Stronger frictional and dragging effects in the high-rise building area gave rise to a reduction in horizontal wind speed at low levels, impacted the local vorticity, accumulation of moisture, and local precipitation potential.
-Generally, the rainfall mainly accumulated in the urban–rural crossover area.
-The reduction of rainfall and a rebound at a later time in the high-rise buildings area are indicative of the significant suppressive and lagging effect of the urban morphology, with complex urban morphology reproducing more realistic rainfall distributions.
+• Studying the impact of heterogeneous urban surfaces on typhoon-induced precipitation is important for refined disaster forecasting.
+In this work, heavy rainfall induced by the Typhoon Lekima (2019) in Shanghai, China was simulated by using the Weather Research and Forecasting (WRF) model.
+The simulation incorporated local climate zone (LCZ) land use data that resolved complex urban morphological parameters, and the results were compared with those from a control case study based on Moderate Resolution Imaging Spectroradiometer (MODIS) land use data with simple urban morphological features.
+Significant improvements in simulating the spatial distribution of rainfall were found after the heterogeneity of urban morphology was incorporated into the simulation model.
+Stronger frictional and drag effects in high-rise building areas resulted in a reduction in horizontal low-level wind speed, which impacted local vorticity, the accumulation of moisture, and local precipitation potential.
+Generally, rainfall mainly accumulated in areas with urban–rural crossover.
+The early reduction in rainfall and a rebound at a later time in high-rise building areas are indicative of the significant suppressive and lag effects of urban morphological features, with more realistic rainfall distributions obtained with the incorporation of complex urban morphological features.

 • loading